 How bankruptcies work

-When you declare yourself bankrupt, almost all your debts are written off because you cannot afford to pay the outstanding debt.
+Almost all your debts are written off when you declare yourself bankrupt because you cannot pay the outstanding debt.
 The process happens through a legal court and, in the UK, lasts one year.

 Depending on your situation, usually, you can apply online to go bankrupt.
 The situation might be different and more complicated for businesses applying Chapter 7.
 A debt relief lawyer or a debt consolidation company is the best to ask for advice when in a difficult financial situation.